rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 # Prerequisites And Assumptions

 * One Rocky Linux server, nicely configured.
 You should consider a separate hard drive for ZFS disk space (you have to if you are using ZFS) in a production environment.
 And yes, we are assuming this is a bare metal server, not a VPS.
 * This should be considered an advanced topic, but we have tried our best to make it as easy to understand as possible for everyone.
+THat said, knowing a few basic things about container management will take you a long way.
 * You should be very comfortable at the command line on your machine(s), and fluent in a command line editor.
 (We are using _vi_ throughout this example, but you can substitute in your favorite editor.)
 * You need to be an unprivileged user for the bulk of the LXD processes.
 Except where noted, enter LXD commands as your unprivileged user.
 We are assuming that you are logged in as a user named "lxdadmin" for LXD commands.
 The bulk of the set up _is_, done as root until you get past the LXD initialization.
 We will have you create the "lxdadmin" user later in the process.
 * For ZFS, make sure that UEFI secure boot is NOT enabled.
 Otherwise, you will end up having to sign the ZFS module in order to get it to load.
+* We will, for the moment, be using CentOS-based containers, as LXC does not yet have Rocky Linux images.
+Stay tuned for updates, because this will likely change with time.

 # <a name="part1"></a>Part 1 : Getting The Environment Ready